Comparison

 | First-party SDKs | HTTP-native (no SDK; curl/fetch) | Ruby only (officially) |

-| Dashboard / UI | None (API-only) | Yes (template editor + live preview + document gallery) |
+| Dashboard / UI | Usage dashboard (tier, quota, reset date); no template UI | Yes (template editor + live preview + document gallery) |

 | Best for | Fixed-layout fill + merge at scale on edge stacks | Templates with computed layouts; no-code/low-code ops (Make, Zapier, Glide, n8n) |